jbnicolai/tooly/README.md

 ## custom build

-create a custom build of particular modules using grunt:
+create a custom build of particular modules:

-    $ cd path/to/node_modules/tooly
+    $ cd path_to/node_modules/tooly
-    $ grunt custom include dom object
+    $ bin/custom include dom object

 Available modules include `core`, `dom`, and `object`.
-A custom file can be specified with:

-    -o path/to/dest.js

-Otherwise, the custom build will be located at `./dist/tooly-custom.js`.
+The custom build will be located at `./dist/tooly-custom.js`.